Tonya Kennedy (president) tonya-kennedy.com

 My name is Laura and I am from Salt Lake City, Utah.
-I am a junior in the Industrial Design major at Pratt Institute.
+I am a senior in the Industrial Design major at Pratt Institute.
 I grew up surrounded by mountain ranges and wildlife, and discovered how precious they are.
 I’m interested in ecologically-friendly and sustainable practices in every day life because I believe it is our responsibility to preserve these places, and to make less of an impact on the earth.
 Being apart of Envirolutions has helped me do so.

 I am currently a Senior in the Industrial Design program at Pratt.
 I have acted as the club Secretary, and have been part of Envirolutions since my arrival to Pratt Freshman year.
 This year I hope to head the Recycling campaign and help set up more recycling recepticles around campus so that our post-sorting trash service, 5-star, is more effective in their efforts.